verbb/navigation/docs/getting-elements/node-queries.md

 Once you’ve created a node query, you can set parameters on it to narrow down the results, and then execute it by calling `.all()`.
 An array of [Node](/reference/node) objects will be returned.

 :::tip
 See [Element Queries](https://craftcms.com/docs/5.x/development/element-queries.html) in the Craft docs for standard parameters.
-For caching and hydration flags, see [Performance & Caching](/frontend/performance-and-caching).
+For caching and loading options, see [Performance & Caching](/frontend/performance-and-caching).
 :::

-## Fetch nodes by menu handle
+## Fetch Nodes by Menu Handle

 ```twig
 {% set nodes = craft.navigation.nodes()